 Malware.
 VPNs can’t remove malware or viruses.
 But features like Cleanweb allow VPNs to protect you from malicious ads and phishing websites that hackers use to exploit people.

 Cookie theft, or session hijacking, can give hackers an open view of whatever you’re currently browsing (banking, social media, etc.).
 Most cookie theft cases happen on unsecured public Wi-Fi, so make sure you always use a VPN when connecting to random hotspots.

 Fake WAP.
-I already mentioned fake WAP, but hackers often set up fake Wi-Fi hotspots without passwords (like “Free Starbucks Wi-Fi”) to lure people into their network.
-Such a hotspot puts your data at risk because it gives hackers access to everything you’re doing, unless you’re using a VPN!
+Hackers often set up fake Wi-Fi hotspots without passwords (like “Free Starbucks Wi-Fi”) to lure people into their network.
+Such hotspots put your data at risk because your data is routed through the hackers’ hardware, and they see everything you do — unless you’re using a VPN!

 Man-in-the-Middle attacks.
 A hacker can sometimes maneuver and place themselves between you and a website you want to browse (hence man-in-the-middle).
 This way, they see all the data you’re sending or receiving.
 A VPN can help prevent such attacks because it secures your connection.
 However, if your connection is already compromised, a VPN won’t help.